Florida smashes state record for deaths with 132 more; cases up 9,194

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 1.6 percent in the state for all deaths and cases, including nonresidents, compared with 4.0 percent in the United States and 4.3 percent worldwide, which neared 575,000 deaths and passed 13.2 million cases Monday.
+It is 1.5 percent in the state for all deaths and cases, including nonresidents, compared with 3.9 percent in the United States and 4.3 percent worldwide, which passed 580,000 deaths and passed 13.4 million cases Tuesday.

 Palm Beach County's rate was 2.8 percent, compared with Broward at 1.4 percent and Miami-Dade with 1.7 percent.
 With much fewer deaths, the mortality rate is 2.0 percent in St. Lucie, 1.6 percent in Indian River, 1.4 percent in Martin and 0.3 percent in Okeechobee.